 - Checks out code from GitHub and creates a Docker image

 - Stores it in the internal Codefresh Docker registry

 - Notifies the K8s cluster that a new version of the application is present.
 Kubernetes will pull the new image and deploy it

 It is assumed that:

 - You have already added your K8s cluster into Codefresh

-- you have already an application that has a Dockerfile.
-In not, see the previous tutorial
+- You have already an application that has a Dockerfile.
+If not, see the previous tutorial

 Notice that for this tutorial you don’t need a Kubernetes deployment file.
 Codefresh will create one for you via its friendly GUI.
 If you already have an existing deployment file for your own application, consult the main K8s documentation on how to use it.